-As a psychodynamic therapist, I believe that uncovering and exploring our unconscious memories and traumas puts us in a much better position in life.
+I believe that uncovering and exploring our history and traumas puts us in a much better position in life.
 This process allows us to understand ourselves more fully and to discover a more positive and functional way of living.
 When we learn about the origins of our behaviour, we learn that we now have a choice.
-We can either continue to be anchored to our same old scripts or use our self-awareness and discovery to create a new path of existence.
+We can either continue to be anchored to our same old scripts - or use our self-awareness and discovery to create a new path of existence.

 How much does psychodynamic therapy cost?

 Sessions cost £50 each and last for 50 minutes.

 However, I believe that psychodynamic therapy should be more accessible to a wider range of people so I also offer a special student rate of £40 per session.
 To qualify for this lower rate, you must be a student enrolled at a sixth form, college or university.

 I also offer a few low-cost therapy places for people who are in financial difficulties and cannot easily afford a therapist.
 These sessions only cost £25 each - please contact me for availability as spaces are limited and in high demand (ALL LOW COST SPACES FULLY BOOKED)